Treforis/Football-Score-Predictor/README.md

 new_rating = 1500 + (rating - 1500) * 0.75
 ```

-The rating is recorded *before* each match, then updated — this is the leakage guard.
+The rating is recorded *before* each match, then updated.
+This is the leakage guard.

 ### Models